Report a Compliance Concern

 BHCOE will only accept complaints that are complete and contain the following information:

 - Submission date is within one year from the date of the alleged violation(s); and

 - Supporting documentation is submitted and does not exceed 30 pages.

-The BHCOE may accept anonymous complaints; however, the complainant’s name and contact information must be provided to the BHCOE.
-If an anonymous complaint is accepted, then the complainant’s identity and/or the actual complaint/supporting documentation may not be forwarded to the provider.
-The BHCOE will work closely with the complainant regarding maintaining confidentiality on a case-by-case.
-Please note, anonymous complaints may hold less weight than complaints whereby the provider receives the identity of the complainant and/or the complaint/supporting documentation.
+The Compliance Department may accept anonymous complaints; however, the complainant’s identity, contact information and relationship to the organization must be provided to the BHCOE.
+If an anonymous complaint is accepted, the Compliance Department redacts any information shared with the provider to ensure that any identifying and identifiable information is not shared with the organization.
+The Compliance Department will work closely with the complainant regarding maintaining confidentiality on a case-by-case basis.
+Please note, anonymous complaints may hold less weight than complaints whereby the provider receives the identity of the complainant and/or the complaint and supporting documentation.

 The provider is the only party that may appeal the Disciplinary Review Committee’s determination.

 To check the status of your complaint, please email firstname.lastname@example.org.